 Bill Jasper has been a member of the Dolby board of directors since 2003.
 Bill was the CEO and President of Dolby Laboratories until his retirement in March 2009.
 He joined Dolby in 1979 as Vice President, Finance and Administration, and was named company President in 1983.
 He led the company through its evolution from a small technology innovator to an international entertainment technology leader.
 Over the years, he has led the company through many of its technology transformations, including analog to digital, music to film, cassettes to DVDs, and audio-only to audio and video.

 Bill is a member of the Audio Engineering Society (AES) and the Society of Motion Picture and Television Engineers (SMPTE), and is an at-large member of the Academy of Motion Picture Arts and Sciences (AMPAS).

-Bill received a BS in industrial engineering from Stanford University and an MBA in finance from the University of California, Berkeley.
+Bill received a BS degree in industrial engineering from Stanford University and an MBA degree in finance from the University of California, Berkeley.

 Sanford received both a BA degree and an MBA degree with distinction from the University of Michigan.

 Roger S. Siboni has been a member of the Dolby board of directors since 2004.
 Roger was the Chairman and former CEO of Epiphany, Inc., the leading provider of intelligent customer interaction software.